2019 Michigan Non-Economic Damages Caps

-Since 1993, Michigan has placed a limitation on the total amount of damages for non-economic loss that are recoverable in a medical malpractice action.
-The current limitation is enacted by statute in MCL § 600.1483.
-“Non-economic loss” is defined under the statute to mean damages or loss due to pain, suffering, inconvenience, physical impairment, physical disfigurement, loss of society and companionship, loss of consortium, and other non-economic loss.
+On January 18, 2019, the State of Michigan Department of Treasury announced the 2019 Non-Economic Damages Caps for medical malpractice claims.
+Michigan has placed these limitations on the total amount of damages for non-economic loss that are recoverable in a medical malpractice action since 1993.
+The limitations are enacted by statute in MCL § 600.1483, which defines “non-economic loss” as damages or loss due to pain, suffering, inconvenience, physical impairment, or physical disfigurement, loss of society and companionship, loss of consortium, and other non-economic loss.

-MCL § 600.1483 divides the limitations on non-economic damages into two categories, which are commonly referred to as the “upper tier cap” and the “lower tier cap.”
-The upper tier cap applies only if the claimed medical malpractice results in one of the following instances:
+MCL § 600.1483 provides two limitations on non-economic damages, which are commonly referred to as the “upper tier cap” or “upper cap,” and the “lower tier cap” or “lower cap.”
+The upper cap applies only if the claimed medical malpractice results in one or more of the following scenarios:

-1. The plaintiff is hemiplegic, paraplegic, or quadriplegic resulting in total permanent functional loss of one or more limbs caused by injury to the brain and/or spinal cord;
+1. The plaintiff suffers injury to the brain and/or spinal cord that causes hemiplegia, paraplegia, or quadriplegia resulting in total permanent functional loss of one or more limbs;

 2. The plaintiff has permanently impaired cognitive capacity rendering him/her incapable of making independent, reasonable life decisions and permanently incapable of independently performing the activities of normal, daily living; or